iasql/docs/docs/ECS Fargate Tutorials/typeorm.md

 npx typeorm migration:run
 ```

-5. The second, and last, migration will apply the changes described in the hosted db to your cloud account
+5. The `up` part of the second, and last, migration will apply the changes described in the hosted db to your cloud account

 ```sql title="ecs-fargate-examples/typeorm/infra/1646683871219-Initial.js"
 ...